Land snail: Oceania

 In New Caledonia, Placostylus fibratus (French: bulime) is considered a highly prized delicacy and is locally farmed to ensure supplies.
 It is often served by restaurants prepared in the French style with garlic butter.

+Prevention and control

+Metaldehyde and iron phosphate can be used to exterminate snails.
+Since copper generates electric shocks that make it difficult for snails to move, it makes a great barrier material for them.